mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Here the numa_miss shows how many local misses occurred, and other_node count should show how many access from remote nodes have happened (each node has its own counter).

-If one wanted to test how the performance would improve matching the NUMA node, one could use the commands __taskset__ and __migratepages__ on the instance PID to achieve that.
+Small parenthesis here, if one wanted to test how the performance would improve matching the NUMA node, he/she could use the commands __taskset__ and __migratepages__ on the instance PID to achieve that.

  - Check the current CPU affinity mask af qemu-kvm PID and restrict it to run on a specific set of CPUs (second CPU in this example) that correspond to a given NUMA node